Club Profile

 Millwall Tickets

-The last prices we saw for an adult ticket ranged from £23 to £30, kids under 16 were £10 to £13.
+The last prices I saw for an adult ticket ranged from £23 to £30, kids under 16 were £10 to £13.
 Only the derby games or a big FA Cup draw will sell out.
-Groundhopper Guides also sells tickets to home games at The Den; see below for details.
+Groundhopper Guides sells regular tickets and hospitality for home games at The Den.

 Photo Gallery